 Nearly all tiankengs have developed in carbonate rocks with the noble exceptions of Sima Humboldt and Sima Martel in Venezuela, which have formed in sandstone.

 - There is needed extremely thick and very clean layer of carbonate (or sandstone) rock.
-Thickness of rock should be at least 200 – 300 m.
+The thickness of the rock should be at least 200 – 300 m.
 Any layer of impurities will distort the process of formation.

-- Layer of carbonate should be above the sea level.
-It is even better if the area is rised by tectonical processes.
-Thus, for example, Nakanai mountains in New Britain (Papua New Guinea) rise by some 3 mm in a year, also in China the areas with tiankengs are rising.
+- The layer of carbonate should be above sea level.
+It is even better if the area is raised by tectonic processes.
+Thus, for example, the Nakanai mountains in New Britain (Papua New Guinea) rise by some 3 mm in a year, also in China, the areas with tiankengs are rising.

 - There is needed lots of rain.
-In areas with carbonate rocks this inevitably leads to formation of underground rivers.
-If limestone layer is rised high, these rivers are flowing several hundreds of metres below the surface.
+In areas with carbonate rocks, this inevitably leads to the formation of underground rivers.
+If the limestone layer is raised high, these rivers are flowing several hundred of meters below the surface.

 If this is in place, nature does its work and tiankeng is formed.

-In most cases there form collapse tiankengs – here underground rivers form giant underground rooms which at some moment collapse until former cave room is turned into vertical pit.
-Water of powerful underground river dissolves the rock debris and carries it away.
+In most cases there form collapse tiankengs – here underground rivers form giant underground rooms which at some moment collapse until the former cave room is turned into a vertical pit.
+The water of a powerful underground river dissolves the rock debris and carries it away.

-There are known cases when erosion tiankengs develop – like Houping Tiankeng cluster (Chonqing Municipality).
-These giant holes are created by the source of underground rivers – here small streams fall through the many hundred metres thick limestone layer until they reach impermeable rock.
+There are known cases when erosion tiankengs develop – like Houping Tiankeng cluster (Chongqing Municipality).
+These giant holes are created by the source of underground rivers – here small streams fall through the many hundred meters thick limestone layers until they reach the impermeable rock.
 Then these streams continue like underground rivers.
 Gradually at this entrance is formed a hole which then increases up to incredible proportions.
 Nowadays such erosion tiankengs have beautiful waterfalls falling in them.

-Tiankengs seem to be more shortlived than most other geological features.
-Initially tiankeng forms as a smaller hole above the giant cave collapse, then this hole widens until the walls are vertical.
-Then walls gradually erode and former tiankeng turns into forest-covered, enormous bowl-shaped depression.
+Tiankengs seem to be more short-lived than most other geological features.
+Initially, tiankeng forms as a smaller hole above the giant cave collapse, then this hole widens until the walls are vertical.
+The walls gradually erode and the former tiankeng turns into a forest-covered, enormous bowl-shaped depression.

-Tiankengs belong to most spectacular geological formations of the world and often house important biological values.
+Tiankengs belong to the most spectacular geological formations of the world and often house important biological values.

 Largest sinkhole in the world – Xiaozhai tiankeng

-Xiaozhai tiankeng was discovered by specialists in 1994 during the search of new exploration site for British cavers in the China Caves Project.
+Xiaozhai tiankeng was discovered by specialists in 1994 during the search for a new exploration site for British cavers in the China Caves Project.

-In fact it was well known to local people since ancient times.
-Next to this sinkhole was located a small village – Xiaozhai.
-The name of village in translation just means "little village".
+In fact, it was well known to local people since ancient times.
+Next to this sinkhole was a small village – Xiaozhai.
+The name of the village in translation just means “little village”.
 Nowadays it is abandoned.

 Already in Chinese classical works frequently are mentioned mysterious and deep ravines – possibly they describe tiankengs.

 Xiaozhai tiankeng has incredible size.
 This hole is 626 m long and 537 m wide.
-Total depth is 511 – 662 m.
-Area of opening is 274,000 m², volume – 119.348 million m³.
-All these millions of cubic metres have been dissolved and carried away by the river.
+The total depth is 511 – 662 m.
+The area of the opening is 274,000 m², volume – 119.348 million m³.
+All these millions of cubic meters have been dissolved and carried away by the river.

-Sinkhole is double nested structure – upper bowl is 320 m deep, lower – 342 m deep and 257 – 268 m across.
-Between both these steps is sloping ledge.
-This ledge has formed due to muddy, "dirty" layer in limestone.
+The sinkhole is a double nested structure – the upper bowl is 320 m deep, the lower – 342 m deep, and 257 – 268 m across.
+Between both these steps is a sloping ledge.
+This ledge has formed due to a muddy, “dirty” layer of limestone.

-In wet weather there is seen waterfall falling into tiankeng.
+In wet weather, there is seen a waterfall falling into tiankeng.